mapzen/presentations/08-2015-JSGEO/README.md

                     color.gb *= step(0.1,st.x)-step(0.9,st.x);
 ```

-And change the animation to a different pattern!
+And changes the animation to a different pattern!

 The fact the we are using code also provides modularity.
 Not everybody knows how to write shaders.
 That’s why I’m working on a library.
 Right know looks more like a collection of snippets: